Inkigayo: Inkigayo Showcase

 A new stage to showcase talented indie and new artists who are hard to see on television each week.
 This segment began along with Inkigayo Chart on March 17, 2013.

 Inkigayo Chart

 After abolishing Take 7 in July 2012, a new chart system was implemented on March 17, 2013.
-The revived chart features fifty songs for viewers to vote on (like the previous Take 7 chart) through SBS mobile app Soty, combined with Digital Song Chart and Offline Album Chart in collaboration with the Music Industry Association of Korea's Gaon Chart to create the Inkigayo Chart.
+The revived chart features fifty songs for viewers to vote on (like the previous Take 7 chart) through SBS mobile app Soty, combined with the Digital Song Chart and Offline Album Chart in collaboration with the Music Industry Association of Korea's Gaon Chart to create the Inkigayo Chart.

 The chart is tracked from Monday to Monday of the following week.

-Every songs that not wins 3 times yet (i.e.: Triple crown) is eligible from this chart, regardless of when songs release.
-However, OST, songs released through audition program and deemed unsuitable (at SBS's discretion) is not eligible.
+Every song that has not yet won 3 times (i.e. Triple Crown) is eligible from this chart, regardless of when a song was released; however, OSTs, songs released through audition programs, and those deemed unsuitable (at SBS's discretion) are not eligible.